cjfraley/wargame/README.md

 - Get starter cards
 - Design units using starter cards
 - Determine civ density.
 Let's say 3 settlements, 2 cities to start, 1 Capital
+- Determine what resources you use for what

 #### 2. Create world